vsrinivas/fuchsia/gce/README.md

 The approach these scripts use create two disks for your GCE instance.
-One contains a minimal preconfigured GRUB bootloader that searches for, and boots, a Magenta image in an EFI-style directory layout on any disk in the system.
+One contains a minimal preconfigured GRUB bootloader that searches for, and boots, a Zircon image in an EFI-style directory layout on any disk in the system.

 The Fuchsia disk images are built as standard x86-64 EFI bootable GPT volumes.
 The Grub image is mostly static and rarely needs to change.
 It can be shared